This page will be updated regularly so check back for more! (official rules and regulations at bottom of page)

 (in other words, when copying is looked at as a positive thing. something I truly believe is possible. as long as we use common sense and respect the process and the people involved.)

-for me. (and let me repeat it.
-FOR ME) it’s when you stare at it long enough that it is emblazoned in your noggin and you don’t even know it. and then you put it on paper. and you still don’t even know it but you pretty much recreated that tattooed mental image. when you hit the upload button and sweat it out a little inside. (pretty sure you know what I am talking about.) and then you share it as your own. often we don’t do it on purpose. sometimes not though.
+For me (and let me repeat it.
+FOR ME), it’s when you stare at it long enough that it is emblazoned in your noggin and you don’t even know it.
+And then you put it on paper.
+And you still don’t even know it but you pretty much recreated that tattooed mental image (creative muscle memory).
+When you hit the upload button and sweat it out a little inside.
+(I am pretty sure you know what I am talking about.) bravely sharing it as your own.

 so, you are asking, all of this sounds lovely, but how will I really know where the line is?

-- it took me a lifetime to get to this place in my art.
+- It took me a lifetime (50 big, long years) to get to this place in my art.

-if you choose to blog about a class or a project, I ask that you tell your story using your words and your pictures. it is way more powerful and authentic than mine. be mindful if it is a private class that you may be divulging my secrets that were meant for you. the paying peep. be sure to let me know when you hit publish and I will do my best to come by and leave some love!
+If you choose to blog about a class or a project, I ask that you tell your story using your words and your pictures.
+They are way more powerful and authentic than mine.
+Be mindful if it is a private class that you may be divulging my secrets that were meant for you (the paying customer).
+Be sure to let me know when you hit publish and I will do my best to come by and leave some love!

 Facebook, Pinterest, Twitter and Instagram Sharing

 Feel free to share/reshare/repin/regram – that’s good for business-danielle and personal-danielle – I ask that you include my name, Danielle Donaldson and/or a link back to my website and/or social media.

 My content is protected by intellectual property/copyright law.
 My art (step-by-step/examples/work in progress/finished pieces) on my website, social media, online offerings, and in-person events are the Intellectual Property of Danielle Donaldson (creativeGIRL).